 Construction of wind power in Helsinki is also an option.
 If suitable sites are found and the investments prove to be worthwhile, we will be interested in building wind power in the sea area outside Helsinki.

-Combined heat and power (CHP) generation together with district heat and the rapidly increasing district cooling form the basis for an energy-efficient energy system in Helsinki.
+Combined heat and power generation together with district heat and the rapidly increasing district cooling form the basis for an energy-efficient energy system in Helsinki.

-In 2017, the efficiency of energy production at the Helen Group was 91.1 per cent.
+In 2018, the efficiency of energy production at the Helen Group was 94.4 per cent (91.1 per cent in 2017).